SolarDub/LS_Series_Gaps_Jupyter/README.md

 ![50pcTimeSeries](https://user-images.githubusercontent.com/81772405/201449555-810eea74-2ee6-44e9-b7a1-f0d51a7fbdc9.jpg)

+**Figure 1:** Synthetic 10-day time-series at 0.01-day candence (*blue*).
+Modulating this signal with an inverse top-hat window function (*green dashes*) creates an abrupt gap within the center of the time-series.
+The entry and exit points of the gap may be tapered to and from zero by modulating the signal with a new window-function (red), where the inverse top-hat is tapered with a Tukey filter of a user-defined size (101 elements in this case).

 ----

 A number of time-series are created with data gaps between 0% to 99% of the full data range (i.e. 0 to 990 points in steps of 10 points), all centralized with respect to the time-series.
 Among other options, characteristics of the time-series may be controlled using a number of switches: